Riverside Property Division Lawyers

 While negotiating your divorce terms, you may think that your spouse’s suggested trade of assets is in your best interests, but it may incur tax penalties you do not want to handle in the future.
 Your attorney can help you assess the tax implications of the property division agreement you develop with your spouse, and the mediator should be able to offer valuable tax-related insights to the couple’s questions during property division negotiations.

 If you are unable to negotiate property division with your spouse, then your case will move to the litigation process and become subject to California’s community property laws.
 This could mean being forced to sell your marital home, agree to an alimony arrangement you could have avoided, or secure fewer assets than you may have negotiated through mediation.
 Your attorney will help you gather any evidence you will need for the litigation process to prove your ownership rights over certain assets.

 Property division and community property laws are complex.
 Protect your property interests with the help of Riverside property division attorney Catherine A. Schwartz, especially if your spouse has retained legal counsel.
 She is a seasoned lawyer who possesses the hands-on experience, training and ongoing legal knowledge to present facts and compelling arguments to divorce courts.

-For more information, contact the Law Offices of Catherine A. Schwartz at 951-686-8190 to schedule a free initial consultation.
+For more information, contact the Law Offices of Schwartz & Godbey at 951-686-8190 to schedule a free initial consultation.
 Our office is located in Riverside.
 For the convenience of our clients, we accept appointments in the evenings and on weekends and accept all major credit cards.

 - Divorce/Legal Separation